SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-2-2-simple-calculations-exam-problems/exam-problems/money/money.md

 ![](/assets/chapter-2-2-images/04.Money-04.png)

 Let's pay attention to something that applies to all other problems of this type: written like that, the solution of the task is pretty detailed.
-As the task itself is not too complex, in theory, we could write one big expression, where right after having received the input, we calculate the output.
+As the task itself is not too complex, in theory, we could write one big expression, where right after having taken the input, we calculate the output.
 For example, such expression would look like this:

 ![](/assets/chapter-2-2-images/04.Money-05.png)